 "The best I have read about stress and time - just in time". - J. Evert, Detroit

-"This thing has better-life- less stress qualities." - Thomas K, Berlin
+"This means better-life- less stress qualities." - Thomas K, Berlin

 "A spunky info pack with much practical wisdom." - Bill Johnson, Oakland